Michigan Green Infrastructure Conference - Protecting Water Resources and Promoting Economic DevelopmentAgency:

 A broad term that includes interconnected natural systems and ecological processes that provide clean water, clean air, and wildlife habitat.
 It includes natural areas such as grasslands, forests, wetlands and riparian areas.
 It also includes.

-A major Green Infrastructure Conference is coming to Lansing on May 8-9, 2014.
-This conference is a natural outgrowth of the Governor’s 2012 Special Message on Energy and the Environment.
+A major Green Infrastructure Conference was held in Lansing on May 8-9, 2014.
+This conference was a natural outgrowth of the Governor’s 2012 Special Message on Energy and the Environment.
 The Governor identified green infrastructure (GI) as a way to improve water quality in Michigan and create recreational space at the same time.
-The conference expands on this theme to highlight a broad range of benefits and opportunities provided by green infrastructure planning and preservation at local and regional scales.
-“How-to” presentations and case studies will be highlighted.
+The conference expanded on this theme to highlight a broad range of benefits and opportunities provided by green infrastructure planning and preservation at local and regional scales.
+“How-to” presentations and case studies were highlighted.

-Many experts will be available at this two-day conference to discuss what’s being done to advance GI at the federal and state levels.
-The regional and local levels will focus on codes and ordinances, funding, cost/benefits, and partnerships.
-The site-specific level will feature presentations on preparation, design, placement, sizing, and maintenance of structural and vegetative controls.
+Experts discussed what’s being done to advance GI at the federal and state levels.
+The regional and local levels focused on codes and ordinances, funding, cost/benefits, and partnerships.
+The site-specific level featured presentations on preparation, design, placement, sizing, and maintenance of structural and vegetative controls.

-This conference consists of 5.0 contact hours on May 8, and 6.0 contact hours on May 9, and is approved for the following:
+This conference consisted of 5.0 contact hours on May 8, and 6.0 contact hours on May 9, and was approved for the following:

 - Up to 11.0 Professional Development Hours (PDH).